tds455/Capstone-Trivia/README.md

 createfastquestion will pull an ID from the IDcache model that has previously been used successfully, to avoid having to make random API calls until a viable response is recieved. <br>
 createurl is specific to the artworkquestion object, and constructs an image URL from information provided in the API response. <br>

+#### Trivia.js

+Trivia.js serves as Trivia's frontend, containing the following functions

+##### defaultview
+Called automatically when the DOM has completed loading, defaultview clears all HTML div elements except for #default view, in order to display the form used to set up a new trivia game.

+defaultview will also make a GET request to /updatescores, in order to display the user's current total score in the navbar

+##### quizview
+quizview is called from the Submit button in the trivia form, and will update views to show a loading screen while the form contents are processed and the backend API is called. quizview will validate the form contents, returning an error if requirements are not met, before create a FETCH POST request to /createrequestions.

+quizview will call the appropiate function for each returned question, before appending them to the #quizview element inside trivia.html.

+#### checkanswers
+checkanswers is called from the submit button inside the quizview element.
+It will initialise variables for containing the player's scores, and check the user's submitted answers against those returned from the backend API, which checkanswers takes as it's sole argument.

+checkanswers will use .toLowerCase() in it's comparison, to remove case sensitivity from trivia.

+After iterating through the provided answers, checkanswers will call displayscores

+#### displayscores
+displayscores takes as arguments the user's submitted answers, the question response from /createquestions and the ratings / results arrays created in checkanswers which detail the rating changes and result for each question.

+displayscores will then parse this information and create a html element showing the overall results and change, before creating a further element for each question showing the question, provided answer, correct answer and if the user was correct or not.

+A PUT request to /updatescores will then be made.

+#### Trivia.html

+Contains various HTML elements controlled by Trivia.js, including the initial Trivia form used to create a new quiz.

+#### about.html
+#### index.html
+#### layout.html
+#### login.html
+#### profile.html
+#### register.html

 ### Mobile-responsive

 ### Caching